 Some of the material in Compass is restricted to members of the Five College community.
 By logging in, you may be able to gain additional access to certain collections or items.
 If you have questions about access or logging in, please use the form on the Contact Page.

 The New Hampshire District YWCA serves the entire state of New Hampshire as the organizing association of small towns and counties that do not have the resources or support to maintain an independent association.
 The program is carried out in each community and in turn, these communities support a small centralized staff to act as administrators of the association.
 The function, purpose and structure of the district association is established in its governing documents and further explained in an employee handbook and historical summaries.
 Visitation reports summarize and assess the association's program and activities.
 The relationship between the YWCA and YMCA in New Hampshire, as in many states, is sometimes complicated and overlaps in purpose.
 Correspondence with national and regional staff and notes on the situation shed light onto the relationship.
 Additional documents include lists of leaders, miscellaneous correspondence and the report of a study of the community services of Concord, New Hampshire.

-New Hampshire, Sophia Smith Collection, MS 324, Smith College Special Collections, Northampton, Massachusetts.
+New Hampshire, Sophia Smith Collection of Women's History, MS 00324, Smith College Special Collections, Northampton, Massachusetts.